R. Kyle Bocinsky, Andrew Gilreath-Brown, Keith Kintigh, Ann Kinzig, Timothy A. Kohler, Allen Lee, Bertram Ludaescher, Timothy McPhillips

 - None.
 No smoothing the summary values for a given year are graphed.

 - Centered running average.
-If the window width entered is n the graphed value for a given year is the mean of the n step summary values for the selected area centered on that year (n must be an odd number).
+If the window width entered is n, the graphed value for a given year is the mean of the summary values for the selected area, over n years centered on that year [(n-1)/2 years prior, the current year, and (n-1)/2 years into the future]. (n must be an odd number).

 Save the graph and the graphed data to your computer.
 The Download button will download to your browser, in a ZIP file: the graph (plot) in svg and png formats, the raw and transformed data values (timeseries) behind the graph in tabular (json and csv) format, a readme file, a file with summary statistics (summary.Statistics.json), and a file that saves all parameters used to generate the graph (request.json).
 Note that If the Areal Summary is the mean, then the raw data will be (default) mean values by time step, otherwise they will be median values by time step.

 Restore an Analysis State of the SKOPE Application.
 If you have downloaded the graph metadata in a previous session with the app (see description immediately above), you can restore the SKOPE app to that state.
 To do this, extract the request.json file from the downloaded ZIP file (for example, drag it to your desktop).
-Then, on any page in the SKOPE app click on the load analysis button (on the right of the navigation bar or from the menu found on the left of the navigation bar menu) and load the request.json file from your computer.
+Then, on any page in the SKOPE app click on the upload SKOPE Analysis button (on the right of the header or from the menu) and load the request.json file from your computer.
 You cannot load the request.json file directly from the zip file.

 PaleoCAR – Methods